joshuaalley/joshuaalley.github.io/research.md

 # Publications

-- Signaling Restraints: International Engagement and Rebel Groups’ Commitment to International Law- with Hyeran Jo, Yohan Park, and Soren Jordan.
-Forthcoming at *International Interactions* (2020)
+- [Signaling Restraints: International Engagement and Rebel Groups’ Commitment to International Law](https://www.tandfonline.com/doi/full/10.1080/03050629.2020.1814761)- with Hyeran Jo, Yohan Park, and Soren Jordan. *International Interactions* (2021)

 - "Can Blacklisting Reduce Terrorist Attacks?: The Case of the U.S. Foreign Terrorist Organization (FTO) List"- with Hyeran Jo and Brian Phillips.
 In *The Power of Global Performance Indicators*, ed, Beth Simmons and Judith Kelley.
 (2020)